Yunnan Tour: South of the Clouds

-The old Town of Dali is situated on the western bank of Lake Erhai in the shadow of the 4,000 meter Cang Range.
+The old Town of Dali is situated on the western bank of Lake Erhai in the shadow of the 4,000 meter Cang Mountain Range.
 During the Tang Dynasty, Dali was once the capital of the Kingdom of Nanzhao, which stretched as far as northern Thailand, Burma, and Tibet.
 Later Dali became the capital of the Kingdom of Dali, whose destruction was sealed by the invasion of Kublai Khan in 1253.
 The area around Dali is inhabited mainly by the ethnic group “Bai”.
 The Bai are regarded as simple, hard-working people, noted for their excellent handicrafts.
 The members of the Bai ethnic minority near Dali live mainly from agriculture and tourism.

 Journey from Dali ancient town/ Xizhou on Lake Erhai to Shaxi

-You interrupt your journey from Dali or Xizhou to the idyllic village of Shaxi with a visit to Shibaoshan.
+You interrupt your journey from Dali or Xizhou to Shaxi with a visit to Shibaoshan.
 Mount Shibaoshan is situated 12 kilometers north-west of Shaxi.
 The highlight of the trip to the mountain is the visit to Shizhong Temple.
 In the grottos above Shizhong Temple you can admire Buddhist stone sculptures more than 1,500 years old.
 These fine and detailed sculptures date from the Tang Dynasty, when Mahayana Buddhism started to spread in Shaxi Valley.

-From Shizhong Temple you can follow a well-constructed hiking path taking 1.5 hours to reach Shaxi.
+From Shizhong Temple you can follow a well-maintained hiking path taking 1.5 hours to reach Shaxi.
 The walking route from Shizhong Temple to Shaxi offers a glorious view of Shaxi Valley and the surrounding mountain landscape.

 Shaxi was once an important trading station on the legendary Tea and Horse Road, where tea from the south of Yunnan Province was transported to Tibet, and in exchange, salt and Tibetan horses found their way into Yunnan Province.